-- The Department of Energy’s Better Buildings Financing Navigator provides an overview of an array of financing options ranging from traditional self and debt financing to emerging innovating options including Property Assessed Clean Energy (PACE) and Energy Service Performance Contracting (ESPC)
+- The Department of Energy’s Better Buildings Financing Navigator provides an overview of an array of financing options, ranging from traditional self and debt financing to innovating options including Property Assessed Clean Energy (PACE) and Energy Service Performance Contracting (ESPC)

 - In Texas, the LoanSTAR Revolving Loan Program offers cities and other public sector entities low-interest financing for energy and water efficiency upgrades and performance contracting in their facilities.

 - Internal financing, including revolving loan funds, can provide cities a high level of control and flexibility in their energy efficiency project development.

 The US Department of Energy (DOE)’s Better Buildings Financing Navigator is a free online resource that uses basic project information to identify financing options that best align with a city efficiency project needs.
 The Navigator can save significant time and reduce the research barrier for cities taking the initial step of exploring the world of available financing options.

 Local governments also have the option to “Connect with Financial Allies” straight from the Navigator, identifying experienced and knowledgeable partners about financing energy efficiency upgrades and PACE projects.

 Explore the financing navigator, find financing that fits your city’s needs, and connect with partners here.